-At just 0.17 square miles (0.44 square kilometers) the Vatican is the world’s smallest independent nation.
+At just 0.17 square miles (0.44 square kilometers) the Vatican is the smallest country in Europe and the smallest country in world by area.
 The Disneyland theme park in California is bigger than the Vatican.
 It sits entirely within the city of Rome, and the Vatican has less than 800 residents, none of whom are permanent residents.
+This also makes the Vatican the smallest country in the world by population.

-I have now visited three times, and even though it’s a very interesting place filled with stories of scandals and beautiful art, I think three times might be my limit.
+I have now visited three times, and even though it’s a very interesting place filled with stories of scandals and beautiful art, I think three times might be my limit for the smallest independent country in the world.

 >>We took this Early Entry Sistine Chapel and Vatican tour and it was worth the early wake-up time.

 The Principality of Monaco is 0.78 square miles (2.02 square kilometers) and borders only France and the Mediterranean Sea.
+It is the second smallest nation in Europe and the second smallest country in the world.
 With a population of over 36,000, it is the most densely populated country in the world.
 The tiny country is known for casinos and Formula One racing.
 Monaco does not charge income tax, has the highest number of millionaires and billionaires per capita in the world, and has 0% unemployment.
 It is NOT a cheap country.

 I visited during my first trip to Europe in 1994, and all of those pictures are film and stored in my parents’ basement.
 Even though Andy and I planned to take a day trip there from Nice in May, we were exhausted and decided to skip it.
 But we did catch a glimpse from the train on our way to Italy.

-Another tiny nation completely surrounded by Italy, San Marino has an area of 23.6 square miles (61.2 square kilometers), and it is the oldest republic in the world.
+Another tiny nation completely surrounded by Italy, San Marino has an area of 23.6 square miles (61.2 square kilometers).
+It is the oldest republic in the world and the third smallest country in Europe.
 When Garibaldi was uniting Italy, he left San Marino along because they let him seek refuge there when he was fleeing from the Austrians a decade earlier.

 Andy and I visited San Marino in June on a day trip from Rimini, Italy.
 The views are amazing from the high perch of the capital city.
 Definitely worth a trip if you’re in the Emilia Romagna region of Italy.